nikhilgautam96/P-11/Javascript/Notes/coersion.md

 ### Type Conversion :-
 - The ECMAScript language implicitly performs automatic type conversion as needed.
 - To clarify the semantics of certain constructs it is useful to define a set of conversion abstract operations.
-- The conversion abstract operations are polymorphic.
+- The conversion abstract operations are polymorphic.`(ie. the same operation acts differently for different JS type.)`
 - They can accept a value of any ECMAScript language type.`(ie. the 7-types defined in JS)`
 - But no other specification types(outside the knowledge of JS, like user defined classes, etc.) are used with these operations.
 - `NOTE` :